 With Parquet becoming a popular format for efficiently storing data, users want to be able to read and write Parquet files.
-Cribl Stream now supports reading and writing Parquet files on S3, Azure Blob Storage, and the Filesystem destination.
+Cribl Stream now supports reading using push sources and writing Parquet files on S3, Azure Blob Storage, and the Filesystem destination.
 With this, we add one more format to our ever-increasing set of supported data formats to provide you more choice.

 Stream now supports syslog RFC-6587 event formats: non-transparent framing and octet counting allowing you to ingest and manage even more syslog data, process and route through Cribl Stream pipelines.

 Cribl Edge users can now send all Edge node data to Cribl.Cloud via HTTP and TCP, thus taking advantage of your existing Cribl.Cloud pipelines to process Edge data.

 We’re excited to get these upgrades and enhancements into the hands of our customers.
 If you’re new to Stream and the concept of an observability pipeline, we encourage you to try our Sandbox that includes a full version of Stream in the cloud, with canned data.
 You can see how easy it is to take control of your logging infrastructure to improve system performance, slash costs, and route observability data into the destinations that matter the most.
 When you’re ready, create a free Cribl.Cloud account to get started with streaming.